2022 Wimbledon Championships – Women's singles

 Elena Rybakina defeated Ons Jabeur in the final, 3–6, 6–2, 6–2 to win the ladies' singles tennis title at the 2022 Wimbledon Championships.
 It was her first major title, third WTA Tour–level title overall, and first career title on grass courts.
-Rybakina was the first Kazakhstani (Note: Rybakina previously represented Russia before switching her nationality to Kazakhstan in 2018.) to win a major, and the third player representing an Asian nation to win a major after Li Na and Naomi Osaka.
+Rybakina was the first Kazakhstani (Note: Rybakina previously represented Russia before switching her nationality to Kazakhstan in 2018.) to win a major, and the third player representing an Asian nation to win a major after Li Na and Naomi Osaka and first Asian to win the Wimbledon.
 She was the first player to win from a set down in the final since Amélie Mauresmo in 2006.
 Jabeur was the first Arab to reach a major singles final, the first African woman to do so in the Open Era, and the first African woman to do so not representing South Africa.
 (Note: The only other African women to contest major singles finals were South African: Irene Bowder Peacock at the 1927 French Championships, Renée Schuurman at the 1959 Australian Championships and Sandra Reynolds at the 1960 Wimbledon Championships.)
 This marked the first time since 2009 that both finalists represented non-European nations.

 Ashleigh Barty was the reigning champion, but she retired from professional tennis in March 2022.

 World No. 1 Iga Świątek's win streak of 37 matches (dating back to Qatar in February) ended when she was defeated by Alizé Cornet in the third round.
 It was just the fourth loss of Świątek's season; her 37-match winning streak is the longest of the 21st century, and tied for the 12th-longest in the Open Era.

 For the second time in her career, Cornet defeated the incumbent world No. 1 in the third round at Wimbledon; she had defeated Serena Williams at that stage in 2014.
-By making her 62nd consecutive major main draw appearance, Cornet tied Ai Sugiyama's all-time record.
+By making her 62nd consecutive major main draw appearance, Cornet tied Ai Sugiyama's all-time record for women.

 Williams received a wild card to play in the tournament, making her comeback to the sport after a year away due to a right hamstring injury; she was defeated in the first round by Harmony Tan.
-This would be the seven-time champion's last appearance at the tournament, as she retired from professional tennis after the 2022 US Open.
-This was also the final Wimbledon appearance for 2019 champion and former world No. 1 Simona Halep; she lost to Rybakina in the semifinals.
+This was the final Wimbledon appearance for 2019 champion and former world No. 1 Simona Halep; she lost to Rybakina in the semifinals.

 This was the first edition of Wimbledon to feature a champions tiebreak, a 10-point tiebreak when the score reaches six games all in the third set, and the third edition to feature a final-set tiebreak rule.
 (Note: The previous tie-break rule was a 7-point tie-break, when the score reaches twelve games all in the third set.)
 The first women's singles main draw match of the tournament to feature the 10-point tiebreak was the first round match between Caroline Garcia and Yuriko Miyazaki, with Garcia emerging victorious.